 The S.A.D.
 (Standard American Diet) consists of a vast amount of processed foods that have been highly refined, stripped of beneficial nutrients and have many unnecessary additives.
 As our body craves what the food is lacking in nutritional value, we keep eating, searching for the missing nutrients.

 Why continue to reach for ’empty’ foods loaded with calories, additives and chemicals, devoid of micro and macronutrients, when we know they contribute to weight-gain, diabetes, skin and other health problems?
 Because being ‘overfed and undernourished’ goes beyond the physical body.

-Consider the busyness of our lives, full of schedules, constantly in motion and always on the go.
+Consider the busyness of our lives, full schedules, constantly in motion and always in go-mode.
 One could argue that time constraints force us to make unhealthy food choices.
 In reality though, we are so starved for time that we overfeed ourselves with sugary, processed foods and material goods to feel complete.
 To treat ourselves.
 To satisfy our need for emotional nourishment.

-The quest for proper nourishment is ultimately a quest for emotional nourishment.
+The quest for nourishment is ultimately a quest for emotional nourishment.

-I see this ever-increasing trend as I teach and coach my clients.
-Overfed by activities and commercial goods, but undernourished on an emotional and spiritual level, we keep running, traveling, taking courses, consuming, buying, and climbing the corporate ladder in search of fulfillment.
+I see this ever-increasing trend as I work with and coach my clients.
+Overfed by busy-ness and consumerism, but undernourished on an emotional and spiritual level, we keep running, searching, learning, consuming, buying, and climbing the corporate ladder in search of fulfillment.

 Finding emotional nourishment in your life.

 Instead of thinking about changes you can make in your diet, maybe it’s time to ask yourself some tough questions that go beyond food:

 What is it that I am really lacking in my life?